OledLib: OledExpansion Graphics Library in Python

 Intro

-breaks the limit of 8 pages and 128 columns, giving access to all 128x64 pixels of the screen.
-It is also faster since it uses thei2c
+OledLibbreaks the limit of 8 pages and 128 columns, giving access to all 128x64 pixels of the screen.
+It is also faster since it uses thei2cinterface which is capable of sending 32 bytes of data simultaneously instead of only 1 byte (oledExp.write(byte)).With

 - 128x64 framebuffer, pixel-level precision.